Home Insurance That Holds Up When It Matters

 What Home Insurance Is Designed to Do

 Home insurance is a contract designed to transfer specific property and liability risks from a homeowner to an insurance carrier.
-Coverage applies only when policy definitions, limits, exclusions, and conditions align with the loss.
+Coverage applies when the policy’s definitions, limits, exclusions, and settlement terms match the conditions of the damage and the cost to restore the home.

 Core purposes include: